-For the 2019-20 school year, the administrative structure consisted of an Executive Director, and one Principal leading the school's organization.
+For the 2020-21 school year, the administrative structure consisted of a part time Executive Director, a Principal and assistant principal leading the school's organization.

 The Principal facilitated training in alignment of standards, instruction and assessment.
 Culturally Responsive Teaching was a strong focus in PLCs, observation conferences, professional development